paudetseis/RfPy/docs/scripts.rst

                             exists for a seismogram is already present on disk, it is selected preferentially over downloading the data using the Client interface
+      --dtype DTYPE         Specify the data archive file type, either SAC or MSEED.
+Note the default behaviour is to search for SAC files.
+Local archive files must have extensions of '.SAC' or '.MSEED.
+These are case dependent, so specify the correct casehere.
       --no-data-zero        Specify to force missing data to be set as zero, rather than default behaviour which sets to nan.
       --no-local-net        Specify to prevent using the Network code in the